 Visa and Permit Requirements

-Non-EU expats must have a valid visa or residence permit to buy property in Greece.
-The Greece Golden Visa program offers residency through real estate investment.
-Expats must show proof of their residence to back their visa application, meeting Greece’s documentation requirements.
+Non-EU expats must hold a valid visa or residence permit to complete a property purchase in Greece.
+The Golden Visa program offers a clean solution here, granting residency in exchange for qualifying real estate investment.
+You’ll need to show proof of your right to reside in the country as part of the visa application process.

 Required DocumentDescription